The Role of Galvanisation in Extending Metal Beam Crash Barrier Life

 Frequently Asked Questions (FAQs)

-1. Why is galvanisation important for metal beam crash barriers?
+1. Why is galvanisation important for crash barriers?

-Galvanisation protects steel from corrosion, extends service life, and ensures consistent safety performance in harsh environmental conditions.
+Galvanisation protects steel from corrosion, ensuring durability, extended lifespan, and reliable safety performance even in harsh environmental conditions.

 2. How long do galvanised crash barriers last?

-With proper galvanisation, metal beam crash barriers can last 30 years or more, depending on environmental exposure.
+With proper galvanisation, crash barriers can last 25–30 years or more, depending on environmental exposure and maintenance conditions.

 3. Are galvanised crash barriers cost-effective?

 Yes.
-Although the initial cost may be higher, reduced maintenance and longer lifespan make them more economical in the long run.
+Although the initial investment may be higher, reduced maintenance costs and longer service life make them highly economical over time.

-4. Where are metal beam crash barriers commonly installed?
+5. Where are metal beam crash barriers commonly used?

-They are used on highways, expressways, bridges, flyovers, medians, sharp curves, and accident-prone road sections.
+They are installed on highways, expressways, bridges, flyovers, medians, sharp curves, and accident-prone road sections.